tldr-pages/tldr/pages/linux/rtcwake.md

 `sudo rtcwake -m disk --date +{{15}}min`

-- Freeze the system (more efficient than suspend-to-RAM but linux > 3.9 required) and wakeup at a given date and time:
+- Freeze the system (more efficient than suspend-to-RAM but Linux > 3.9 required) and wakeup at a given date and time:

 `sudo rtcwake -m freeze --date {{YYYYMMDDhhmm}}`